PipeWire/wireplumber/docs/rst/policies/smart_filters.rst

 the chain, and the last filter in the chain with the target node.
-This is done transparently to the client, allowing users to define a specific processing chain for a specific device without having to create setups with virtual sinks (or sources) that must be explicitly targetted by the clients.
+This is done transparently to the client, allowing users to define a specific processing chain for a specific device without having to create setups with virtual sinks (or sources) that must be explicitly targeted by the clients.

 Filters, in general, are nodes that are placed in the middle of the graph and are used to modify the data that passes through them.
 For example, the